Italy's Berlusconi opts for wrinkles in new image switch

 ROME Former premier Silvio Berlusconi, famed for his face lifts and hair implants, has opted for a sharp image change in reaction to the rise of younger rival Matteo Renzi, agreeing to be shown wrinkled and without make-up by a UK newspaper on Sunday.

-The Sunday Times carried a portrait of 77-year-old centre-right leader entitled "Silvio Berlusconi after the fall" by photographer Paul Stuart on the front page of its colour supplement.
+The Sunday Times carried a portrait of 77-year-old center-right leader entitled "Silvio Berlusconi after the fall" by photographer Paul Stuart on the front page of its colour supplement.

 Major Italian newspapers reproduced the Sunday Times cover.